 This position requires serving in adverse weather conditions, including cold, rain, hot, and humidity, exposure to biting and stinging insects, hiking with all tools and gear over difficult terrain, and sleeping in tents.
 This position should be viewed not as a traditional job, but as an experience where long hours and extended time away from home, often in remote locations, are to be expected.

 • Must be eligible for AmeriCorps Education Award

 • High School diploma or equivalent

 • Must be at least 17 years old

 • Must be a US Citizen

 • Must submit to criminal and sex offender background checks

-How to ApplyTo Apply: By May 31st, visit our website to complete an online application, and email a copy of your resume to firstname.lastname@example.org.
-You will be contacted with further requirements.
+How to ApplyTo Apply: By August 11th, go to our website and click 'Apply Now'.
+Then, submit a resume to Corps.Conservation@maine.gov.
+You will be contacted with further instructions.

 181 total views, 3 today